 Gift of God >> Adopted >>

-revolves around the truth, while all others revolve around a perception of the
+revolves around the truth, while all others revolve around a mere perception of

-truth.
-The further they wander from the truth the more cult-like they become.
+truth, and the further they wander from the real truth the more cult-like they become.
+God’s

-Neither God’s truth nor His children are in a cult.
-The world sees us as
+true children are not in a cult, though the world sees us as

-seen as fanatical or in a cult, yet the world is as much a cult as they say we
+passions and desires without accusation of being in a cult, yet the world is as much a cult as they say

-are.
-The only thing that separates cults from the one true faith is the truth.
+about us.
+The only thing that separates cults from genuine faith is the truth.

-We can believe as strongly as we want about the truth and it never be
+We can believe as strongly as we want about the truth and it will never be

-fanatical or cult-like, because the truth always leads to love, and love is
+fanatical or cult-ish, because the truth always leads to love, and love is

 (55a) Paradox